Jscherbe/frontend/docs-src/content/sass/components/index/index.md

 ---
-title: All
+title: Index
-sassdocGroupName: all
+sassdocGroupName: index
 ---

-# All
+# Index

 <div class="type-large">

+Outputs all component stylesheets, optionally choose to set includes or excludes to narrow down components that are output.

 </div>